-I Tried All 22 Phlur Fragrances, and Here’s How I'm Ranking Them (with Original Photos)
+I Tried All 25 Phlur Fragrances.
+Here’s How I'm Ranking Them (With Original Photos)

 From Must-Haves to Might Sit This One Out